Sabrina Carpenter Drops New Song "Skin" Amid Olivia Rodrigo-Joshua Bassett Love Triangle Rumors - E! Online

 Perhaps the most telling line in "Skin" is one during the bridge that goes, "Don't drive yourself insane/ It won't always be this way."
 Yes, she used the word "drive."

 Another lyric in Sabrina's song is, "Maybe you didn't mean it/ Maybe blonde was the only rhyme."
-Fans were quick to assume that this is a shout-out to the mention in "driver's license" to a "blonde girl" that was assumed by some to refer to Sabrina.
+Fans were quick to guess that this is a shout-out to the mention in "driver's license" to a "blonde girl" that was assumed to refer to Sabrina.

 "You can try to get under my, under my, under my skin while he's on mine," the Girl Meets World star continues during the "Skin" chorus.
 "I wish you knew that even you can't get under my skin if I don't let you in."

 Sabrina first announced the unexpected track midday on Jan.
-21 via Instagram with a short clip of her singing the song's verse, "Maybe we could've been friends," with the words "midnight, est" flashing quickly.
+21 via Instagram with a short clip of her singing the song's verse, "Maybe we could've been friends," as the words "midnight, est" flashed quickly.

 In just three hours, the post garnered over 1.1 million views and 10,000 comments from individuals ready for the new vibes.